Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Application to Pauli channel

-Using their approach, we obtain the lower bound of the exponential decreasing rate of the universal composability:
+Using their approach, we obtain the lower bound of the exponential decreasing rate of $L_1$ distinguishability:

-That is, the exponent by Tsurumaru et al\cite{Tsuru} is the same as our better exponents $e_{\phi}(R|W^E,P_{\mix})$.
-Hence, we can conclude that our method is not better than the stabilizer formalism when the phase error occurs independently of the bit error in the depolarizing channel.
+That is, the exponent by Tsurumaru et al\cite{Tsuru} is the same as our better exponent $e_{{\rm G}}(R|W_{E},P_{\mix,\cX})$.
+Hence, we can conclude that our method is not better than the stabilizer formalism when the phase error occurs independently of the bit error in the Pauli channel.

-However, when the phase error depends on the bit error in the depolarizing channel, the stabilizer formalism cannot provide the error exponent so clearly.
+However, when the phase error depends on the bit error in the Pauli channel, the stabilizer formalism cannot provide the error exponent so clearly.
 In this case, in the evaluation of phase error probability, we have to take account into error probability in the error correction concerning the bit error.
 So, it is not easy to derive a simple bound for the virtual phase error probability as (\ref{8-19-1-b}).
-Our bounds (\ref{4-27-2-e}) and (\ref{4-27-2-e-3}) derive lower bounds (\ref{10-21-103}) and (\ref{10-21-104}) of the exponential decreasing rates of the eavesdropper's information and universal composability.
+Our bounds (\ref{4-27-2-e}) and (\ref{4-27-2-e-3}) derive lower bounds (\ref{10-21-103}) and (\ref{10-21-104}) of the exponential decreasing rates of the eavesdropper's information and $L_1$ distinguishability.
 Therefore, our method has an advantage over the stabilizer formalism when the phase error depends on the bit error.
-Further, by using (\ref{2-25-1-e-2}), our method provides the equivocation rate while stabilizer formalism cannot derive the equivocation rate even in the independent case.
+Further, by using (\ref{2-25-1-e-2}), our method provides the equivocation rate while the stabilizer formalism cannot derive the equivocation rate even in the independent case.